jacobyan0/Just-and-Green-Transportation-Lab/Florida Mobility Hubs/ArcGIS ToolBox/Readme.md

 ## Overview

 The Toolbox in this folder involves tools that conduct spatial data analysis in ArcGIS.
-The tools are structured to perform specific tasks.
+The tools are structured to perform specific tasks:

 - **spatial_units**: Clustering the bus stops with DBSCAN algorithm, and generate spatial units.